Advancing Age Can Bring Impairments That Affect Driving Ability

 Drivers who are sixty years of age have not specifically noted challenges when using accident reduction features.
 The majority of users of vehicles featuring rear parking signals want them on the next automobile they purchase.
 These include drivers and passengers who are older than sixty years of age.

-Drivers and Their Environment
+Drivers And Their Environment

 Roundabouts are used in many states to reduce car accidents at intersections.
 These devices can reduce the speeds at which vehicles travel.
 Many communities report a vast reduction in the total number of accidents after roundabouts replaced traditional intersections.
 Advanced warning systems and directions can direct older drivers to routes that contain roundabouts rather than intersections.